team-cymru/chronical-playbooks/README.md

 **Flow**:

 - PDNS Domain Query (action)
-  - This action (Advanced Query) is a part of Team Cymru Scout integration.
+  - This action (Advanced Query) is a part of TeamCymruScout integration.
   - It expects a domain name that falls within the convention of [Scout Query Language](https://scout.cymru.com/docs/scout/ultimate#help.scout.index-panel).
   - This action returns the details of the IPs that match the query passed as input.